-Traveling internationally is at once exciting and extremely stressful.
+Travelling internationally is at once exciting and extremely stressful.
 Especially, if it’s your very first trip abroad.
 There are so many things to consider and prepare for a whole different place.
 I understand that the excitement overwhelms every other emotion or worry but a well-planned trip will only make your experience better.

 My first ever trip abroad

-I was an avid traveler but I had only explored my own country.
+I was an avid traveller but I had only explored my own country.
 Once I had checked off almost everything there was to see in my country, it was time to travel abroad.
-I chose Copenhagen as my first ever international destination.
+I chose Copenhagen as my first-ever international destination.
 Not only was I excited but the night before my flight, I got so anxious, I couldn’t sleep.
 But thanks to some of my friends who already had experience with international travel, I was not only able to book cheap flights to Copenhagen, but I was also well prepared in terms of packing.

 Common mistakes to avoid

 While it’s a great thing to book accommodation and some tours beforehand, make sure to leave off enough space to make your trip flexible.
 Do some research and find out what kind of things are time specific or require advance booking and book only those.

 2. Trying to see all of it

 One thing you need to accept is that you can’t possibly visit every attraction in the said place in one single visit.
 Most cities are too big that you’ll hardly be able to see everything there let alone move on to other cities.
 The best way to go about things is to decide beforehand what kind of experience you’re in the mood for and see attractions related to that.

 Since I totally made this mistake, I’ll tell you from experience that nothing good comes from panicking.
 If you forgot to book something, stay calm and book it when you do remember.
 Everything has a solution and one should always stay calm to be able to deal with most problems.